beeleebow/bradbow.com/posts/2017-09-22-total_v_partial_functions.md

 ## Getting the trust back

 We mend the relationship by getting the trust back.
 And we get the trust back by not lying to each other.
-With regard to our `AddProductToCart` function above the lie was that it returned a decimal.
-The *truth* is that it returns *either* a decimal or some form of error (in our case an `Exception`).
+With regard to our <code class=language-csharp>AddProductToCart</code> function above the lie was that it returned a decimal.
+The *truth* is that it returns *either* a decimal or some form of error (in our case an <code class=language-csharp>Exception</code>).
 So let's tell the truth.

 <pre><code class="language-csharp">public Either<Exception, decimal> TrustworthyAddProductToCart(
     int productId